chef/chef-web-docs/chef_master/source/attributes.rst

    * - ``automatic``
      - .. tag node_attribute_type_automatic

-       An ``automatic`` attribute contains data that is identified by Ohai at the beginning of every chef-client run.
+       An ``automatic`` attribute contains data that is identified by Ohai at the beginning of every Chef Infra Client run.
 An ``automatic`` attribute cannot be modified and always has the highest attribute precedence.

        .. end_tag